-- 32. Two main variants of Option 3 are set out in the Guidance (i) the equal instalment method and (ii) the annuity method.
-The annuity method weights the MRP charge towards the later part of the asset's expected useful life and is increasingly becoming the most common MRP option for local authorities. - 33.
+- 30. Two main variants of Option 3 are set out in the Guidance (i) the equal instalment method and (ii) the annuity method.
+The annuity method weights the MRP charge towards the later part of the asset's expected useful life and is increasingly becoming the most common MRP option for local authorities. - 31.
 The Guidance also includes specific recommendations for setting MRP in respect of finance lease, investment properties and revenue expenditure which is statutorily defined as capital expenditure under the 2003 Regulations (also referred to as revenue expenditure funded from capital under statute or REFCUS).
-Examples of REFCUS include capitalised redundancy costs, loans, or grants to third parties for capital purposes, and the purchase of shares in limited companies.

-- 34. Other approaches are not ruled out however they must meet the statutory duty to make prudent MRP provision each financial year. - 35.
-The 2022/23 MRP policy does not propose any changes from the 2021/22 approved policy, which is at Appendix 1.
+Examples of REFCUS include capitalised redundancy costs, loans, or grants to third parties for capital purposes, and the purchase of shares in limited companies. - 32.
+Other approaches are not ruled out however they must meet the statutory duty to make prudent MRP provision each financial year. - 33.
+The 2024/25 MRP policy does not propose any changes from the 2023/24 approved policy, which is at Appendix 1.

-SECTION 2 - BORROWING

-Overall borrowing strategy
+SECTION 2 - BORROWING Overall borrowing strategy

-- 36. One of the main functions of the treasury management service is the funding of the Council's capital plans.
+- 34. One of the main functions of the treasury management service is the funding of the Council's capital plans.
 These capital plans provide a guide to the borrowing need of the Council, essentially the longer- term cash flow planning, to ensure that the Council can meet its capital spending obligations.
 This management of longer- term cash may involve arranging long or short-term loans or using longer-term cash flow surpluses.
-On occasion, when it is prudent and economic, any debt previously drawn may be restructured to meet Council risk or cost objectives. - 37.
+On occasion, when it is prudent and economic, any debt previously drawn may be restructured to meet Council risk or cost objectives. - 35.
 The Council's main objective when borrowing money is to strike an appropriate balance between securing low interest costs and achieving cost certainty over the period for which funds are required.
-Given the significant cuts to public expenditure and to local government funding, the Council's borrowing strategy continues to address the key issue of affordability without compromising the long-term stability of the debt portfolio. - 38.
-The key factors influencing the 2023/24 strategy are: - forecast borrowing requirements, - the current economic and market environment, and - interest rate forecasts. - 39.
+Given the significant cuts to public expenditure and to local government funding, the Council's borrowing strategy continues to address the key issue of affordability without compromising the long-term stability of the debt portfolio. - 36.
+The key factors influencing the 2024/25 strategy are: - forecast borrowing requirements, - the current economic and market environment, and

+- interest rate forecasts. - 37.
 The Council is currently maintaining an under-borrowed position.
-This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a source of temporary funding.
-This strategy is prudent as investment returns are low and counterparty risk is still an issue that needs to be considered. - 40.
-Against this background and the risks within the economic forecast, caution will be adopted with the 2023/24 treasury operations.
-The Strategic Director Finance and Governance will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances. - 41.
-If it was felt that there was a significant risk of a much sharper rise in borrowing rates than that currently forecast, perhaps arising from an acceleration in the rate of increase in central rates in the USA and UK, an increase in world economic activity, or a sudden increase in inflation risks, then the portfolio position will be re-appraised.
-Any such decisions will be reported back to Audit and Governance Committee and full Council at the next available opportunity.
+This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a source of temporary funding. - 38.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2024/25 treasury operations.
+The Treasury team will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances.